Idaho coronavirus latest: 60 deaths, 1,813 confirmed cases, over a 1,000 people have recovered

 Statewide, there are now 1,813 confirmed cases and 1,087 people are presumed to have recovered from COVID-19.

-4:45 p.m. -- Saint Alphonsus doctors administers new plasma therapy to COVID-19 patient
+4:45 p.m. -- Saint Alphonsus doctors administer new plasma therapy to COVID-19 patient

 Doctors at Saint Alphonsus Regional Medical Center in Boise became the first in Idaho to attempt Convalescent Plasma Therapy for the treatment of the novel coronavirus, COVID-19.